dfilatov/bem-react/README.md

   * *String* **tag** html tag
   * *Object* **mods** modifiers (boolean modifiers are supported as well)
   * * **children**

+Be careful, there's some variation of bemjson and these fields aren't the same as fields in the original version of bemjson.

 ## Using component
 ```js